Office HoursDuring summer, please make an appointment by email.

 Bonnie Effros is Professor and Head of the History Department at UBC.
 Prior to this, she was Professor of European History and the Chaddock Chair in Economic and Social History at the University of Liverpool (2017-2021).
 Her research and teaching address a number of chronological and thematic fields, including the history of archaeology, antiquarianism, and collecting in the nineteenth and twentieth centuries; late antique and early medieval history and archaeology; and gender history and archaeology.
 The main geographic focus of her research and teaching is France and its colonial possessions, but her teaching addresses topics related to the lands surrounding the Mediterranean basin and northwestern Europe.

 Prof. Effros is the series editor of the Brill Series on the Early Middle Ages, a continuation of the Transformation of the Roman World series published by E.J.
 Brill in the Netherlands (2004-present) and she is a book review editor (2021-present) and member of the editorial board of Studies in Late Antiquity published by University of California Press (2016-present).
-From 2011-2014, she served as a Councillor of the Medieval Academy of America and was a member of the Executive Committee (2013-2014).
+From 2023-2026, she is serving as a Councillor of the Medieval Academy of America (her first term was in 2011-2014, and she then served as a member of the Executive Committee from 2013-2014).
 For several years, Prof. Effros served as a sponsored lecturer for the Archaeological Institute of America.